why19950614/some-scripts/README.md

 # some-scripts
-There are some scripts or shell and so on which used daily.
+There are some scripts or shells used daily.